anthezium/CS510-Advanced-Topics-in-Concurrency/Assignment_2/README.md

-Fill in `// TODO declare and initialize data for mcs_nosharing` in `tests.c` with code that initializes and assigns to `mcss_nosharing` as before, but guarantees that the array `mcss_nosharing` is aligned on cache line boundaries (you can always declare a variable with the attribute `__attribute__((aligned (64)))`, for instance).
+Fill in `// TODO declare and initialize data for mcs_nosharing` in `tests.c` with code that initializes and assigns to `mcss_nosharing` as before, but guarantees that the array `mcss_nosharing` is aligned on cache line boundaries (you can always declare a variable with `__attribute__((aligned (64)))`, for instance).

 Head over to `worker.c`, copy your implementations of `mcs_sharing_lock()` and `mcs_sharing_unlock()` and replace `sharing` with `nosharing` within the copies to obtain your `mcs_nosharing_(un)lock()` implementations.
-Wouldn't language-level support for specializing the polymorphic code to multiple concrete types come in handy about now?
+Wouldn't language-level support for specializing polymorphic code to multiple concrete types come in handy about now?

 ### Alternative `mcs_(no)sharing_unlock()`